zuhairhd/TelephoneDirectory/README.md

 # TelephoneDirectory
-A simple PHP form to inquiry database during today course i develope the input.php which call update.php for updating the database
+A simple PHP form to inquiry database.
+During today course @FO3S workshop I develope the input.php which call update.php for updating the database; however, input.php need to be called from browser